BVLC/caffe/index.md

 ================

 Caffe is a framework for convolutional neural network algorithms, developed with speed in mind.
-It is written and maintained by [Yangqing Jia](http://www.eecs.berkeley.edu/~jiayq/) as a replacement of [decaf](http://decaf.berkeleyvision.org/), Yangqing's first Python implementation of CNNs.
+It is written and maintained by [Yangqing Jia](http://www.eecs.berkeley.edu/~jiayq/) as a replacement of [decaf](http://decaf.berkeleyvision.org/), Yangqing's earlier Python implementation of CNNs.
 Several [Berkeley vision group](http://ucbvlc.org/) members are actively contributing to the codebase.

 Caffe is currently released under [the UC Berkeley non-commercial license](license.html).